NURS777/bookinggkz/README.md

 3.As a user(client){
   *can see events by favourite topic
+  *can see events by city
+  *can see events by topic
   *can book event
   *can cancel event while organization not books
 }